jmelodywalker/personal-knowledge-Index/README.md

 ## What This Is

-`personal-knowledge-index` is a local, minimal RAG system that is a corpus-bound / question-answering tool.
+`ContextEval` is a local, minimal RAG system that is a corpus-bound / question-answering tool.
 It lets you query your own documents and get answers **only when the information exists in your corpus**.

 If the answer is not present, the system returns: "Not found in corpus."